calogera/DataHubSystem/_posts/2016-01-31-Installation Guide.markdown

 To install the service:

 1. Create a user named *dhus*.
 Every step in the installation procedure, if not explicitly mentioned, shall be performed as dhus user.
-2. Create the installation folder
+2. Create the installation directory
 `mkdir -p [install-dir]`
-3. Download the DHuS package (shar package) and save it into the installation folder
+3. Download the DHuS package (shar package) and save it into the installation directory
 4. Change the permissions on the file.
 `chmod +x dhus-XX.XX.XX.shar`
 5. Launch